Golf “Off The Beaten Track” Series: Scotland

 Play golf at Benbecula.
 It is a typical small island course with around 65 members who do their own maintenance.
 You leave your green fee (£20) in an ‘honesty box’, a real island golf club tradition.
 It was originally laid out by soldiers of the Royal Artillery.
 9 holes, 18 tees, 4179 yards, Par 62.
 Drive to the Polorchar Inn South Uist for 3 nights.

-Friday and Saturday Play Askernish Golf Club each day for a unique golfing experience blending history and natural beauty.
-The links were designed in 1891 by Old Tom Morris, one of the forefathers of professional golf.
+Friday and Saturday - Play Askernish Golf Club each day for a unique golfing experience blending history and natural beauty.
+This links golf course was designed in 1891 by Old Tom Morris, one of the forefathers of professional golf.
 He created some of the best golf courses in the world.
 The course declined over time but in 2008 it was restored to the original design and has received the highest acclaim being described as the most natural course in the world.